jimsancan/React-Express-Boilerplate/readMe.md

 React & Express Boilerplate

-Utilizing webpack and babel, default localhost is 3001 Concurrently for nodemon and webpack, enter 'npm start' to start after install dependencies
+Utilizing webpack and babel, default localhost is 3001

+Running concurrently for nodemon and webpack, enter 'npm start' to start after installing dependencies